tfabris/BC-250/Steam Puck Controller Wake/README.md

 ### Install PlatformIO Core CLI

-Ensure that your computer is has Python 3 installed, then install PlatformUI using their `get-platformio.py` installer script.
+Ensure that your computer has Python 3 installed, then install PlatformUI using their `get-platformio.py` installer script.
 Follow their instructions here:

 - https://docs.platformio.org/en/latest/core/installation/methods/installer-script.html